Taming-the-BEAST/Structured-birth-death-model/README.md

 ### Setting up other priors

 By default, BEAST2 provides you with a prior distribution for each of the parameters of your model.
-This is done because otherwise BEAUTi will have a hard time displating all of the parameters without any settings provided.
+This is done because otherwise BEAUTi will have a hard time displaying all of the parameters without any settings provided.
 Unfortunately, this means that some priors are very generic, and, moreover, some priors are in fact, improper – the distribution does not integrate to one.
 This means that while the default setup might work and the runs will eventually mix, it can happen that the values are meaningless.